FrancescoMonaco/PhDPresentation/slides.md

 <br>

+ - We want to analyze and extract information from large amounts of data.

  - We need to find efficient techniques to deal with this data.

  - Many mining algorithms scale with super linear time complexity.